-How could “those who pierced Him” see Him coming on the clouds in the year two 2009 or beyond?
+How could “those who pierced Him” see Him coming on the clouds in the year 2009 or beyond?
 I surely had no idea how utterly amazing the prophetic fulfillments were.
-Matter of fact, I was initially shocked and then rather dismayed because I wondered how I could have been a student of Scripture for 33 years and not heard a word of this.
+As a matter of fact, I was initially shocked and then rather dismayed because I wondered how I could have been a student of Scripture for 33 years and not heard a word of this.

 Consider these prophesied events and signs from Matthew 24 as they were fulfilled within “This Generation” of the first century: